insamee-app/server/README.md

 npm run start
 ```

-Before to start, you must create a database called 'insamee' and tables in your database using
+Before to start, you must create a database called 'team' and tables in your database using

 ```bash
 node ace migration:run